-5.1.
-INTRODUCTION
+1.1 INTRODUCTION:

 The educational scenario is in a state of flux.
 The teaching learning process has undergone a drastic change over the years.
-This is the period of transition and a change for the development of the individual and the nation at large is one of the goals of education.
+This is the period of transition and a change.
+The development of the individual and the nation at large is one of the goals of education.
 Mathematics is said to be the mother of all sciences.
 It is also believed that Mathematics reveals the true nature of reality.
+At a very spiritual level it is also believed that concepts of Mathematics bring an individual closer to God.
 Mathematics has the ability to develop both cognitive and affective domain of an individual.
 Mathematics with its diversified beauty and its correlation with various fields has always enabled for a development of a perfect and strong foundation and magnificent structures.
 Mathematics holds a high status in this earth as well as the whole universe.
+Without Mathematics, the world is like a big zero in terms of development.
+Mathematics has the power to not only develop the basic infrastructure in this world but it also enables a person to develop various personality attributes.
 The problem solving nature of Mathematics enables an individual to be more efficient and helps him or her to be stronger in any circumstances.
+The determined approach to get a solution develops discipline and determination to do something worthwhile in the world.
 The true and honest derivation of mathematical concepts teaches how a person can achieve its desired results by having an honest approach.
-The development in information technology the various calculations, development of software's, the invention based upon the hypothesis and assumptions hold no place without Mathematics.
-With the passage of time there is a change in attitude of students towards Mathematics and there is a mixed feeling towards it.
+The development in information technology the various calculations, development of software, the invention based upon the hypothesis and assumptions hold no place without Mathematics.
+With the passage of time there has been a change in the attitude of students towards Mathematics and there is a mixed feeling towards it.
 The students who deal with it perfectly are able to enjoy the true essence of Mathematics, but the students who do not deal with it in an ideal manner, Mathematics becomes a problem.
 Mathematics teaching needs to be innovative to regain its beauty and it can be done through many appropriate means and ways.

-5.2.
-NATURE AND IMPORTANCE OF MATHEMATICS
+1.2 NATURE AND IMPORTANCE OF MATHEMATICS